sjmulder/prompt-sort/README.md

 prompt-sort
 ===========
-Sort a file interactively
+Sort a file interactively.

 **prompt-sort** [**-n**] [**-t** *count*] [*file*]

 Sorts lines in *file* (or standard input if not given) by presenting a series of choices to the user.
 The prompts are output on standard error so that **prompt-sort** may be used as part of a pipe, from an editor, etc.

 Pass **-n** to number the output.